Criminal Justice (CRIJ)

 CRIJ 5371.
 Interpersonal Violence.
 3 Hours.

-This course explores non-lethal and lethal violence occuring over the life course between or among persons who are typically related by blood, legal union, or cohabitation.
+Students explore non-lethal and lethal violence occurring over the life course between or among persons who are typically related by blood, legal union, or cohabitation.
 This includes intimate partners, children, parents and other family members, as well as close friends.
-Emphasis will be placed on the evaluation of community-based resources for preventing or responding to interpersonal violence, along with history of public policy.
-Students will also evaluate the challenges of coordinating efforts among legal, medical and social service providers.
+Emphasis is placed on the evaluation of community-based resources for preventing or responding to interpersonal violence, along with history of public policy.
+In addition, students evaluate the challenges of coordinating efforts among legal, medical, and social service providers.

 Prerequisite: CRIJ 5364.

 CRIJ 5372.
 Community Based Corrections.
 3 Hours.

 (SH Prior Course ID: CJ 572); Students are provided an overview of techniques and procedures used in the supervision of adult and juvenile probationers and parolees and other residents of community-based corrections facilities in addition to the preparation of social history, pre-hearing, and pre-sentence investigation reports.
 An emphasis is placed on practical problems confronting the probation and parole officers.

 CRIJ 5383.
 Family Violence.
 3 Hours.